At UCAS you can apply for this course using the following code: X100

 Months of entry

 Department for Education.
 It will equip you to become a primary school teacher (ages 5-11) and will provide training for Key Stages One and Two.
-Successful completion of the course will provide you with Qualified Teacher Status (QTS), awarded by DfE and a PGCE (awarded by Durham University).
+Successful completion of the course will provide you with a recommendation for Qualified Teacher Status (QTS), awarded by the Department for Education and a PGCE (awarded by Durham University).

 Information for international students